- Machine mark removal and rust removal

-Generally, water helps to decrease the force with which media hits one another or hits workpieces, and clean the mass.
+Generally, water helps to decrease the force with which media hits one another or hits workpieces, and cleans the mass.

-But the water cannot efficiently flow out of the finishing machine, the processing slows down.
+But if the water cannot efficiently flow out of the finishing machine, the processing slows down.

-This is because finishing machines transfer finishing energy through the walls of the work bowl, requiring contact with media in order to transfer this energy on workpieces.
+This is because finishing machines transfer finishing energy through the walls of the work bowl, requiring contact with media in order to transfer this energy to workpieces.

 Optimum water flow in mass finishing machine is normally set at 1-1/2 to 2 gallons of water-compound solution per cubic foot of the machine capacity, per hour of operation.